villevli/villevli.github.io/README.md

 - Built a GitLab CI/CD pipeline to run tests, build assetbundles and build the app for Android and iOS from self hosted Mac Mini and Windows machines
 - Bash script to install project Unity versions and other build and deployment tools automatically
 - Bash script to cache the Unity Library folder separately per each Unity version.
 Moving the folder instead of the slow zip and unzip that GitLab CI's own cache does
-- Installed build tools like Xcode, Firebase CLI, AWS CLI on the Mac Mini
+- Installed build tools like Xcode, Firebase CLI, AWS CLI
 - Solved various hard to diagnose errors after updating various SDKs or the build tools like Unity and Xcode
 - Python script to filter the log output of the Unity build process